UNBCTF/writeups/2021/OverTheWire/bandit/level_1/Reid_H.md

 ## Solution ##

 Since the cat command sees '-' as a synonym for stdin, we must tell the cat command that '-' is a file in the current directory.
 We do this by prefixing the '-' file with './'.
-This makes the successful command `cat ./-`.
+This makes the successful command `cat ./-`, giving us a password of CV1DtqXWVFXTvM2F0k09SHz0YwRINYA9.